nortd/driveboardapp/docs/install.md

 At this point your default browser should open at [http://localhost:4444](http://localhost:4444).
 DriveboardApp runs in any current Firefox or Chrome (Safari and IE may work too).
 Congrats!

-If you get a serial port error you may have to configure it by [setting up a configuration](configure.md) file and point to the port where the Vanillaboard is connected to.
+If you get a serial port error you may have to configure it by [setting up a configuration](configure.md) file and point to the port where the Hardware is connected to.
 On Linux you may also have to set proper r/w permissions for the serial port.